amaanabbasi/django-react-shop/README.md

-Features:
+# Features:
 - User Authentication.
 - Admin panel, can manage orders, refunds and  add, update, create and delete products.
 - landing page with a carousel.
 - Payments - For testing payments i have integrated stripe.
 It's a nice and easy way to test payment functionality.
 - It has also has a integrated API for frontend frameworks.
-- Also Has a react frontend
+- Also have a react frontend

 # Installation